openid/eKYC-IDA/openid-connect-authority.md

 >  - [Cambridge dictionary](https://dictionary.cambridge.org/dictionary/english/legal-entity) "a company or organization that has legal rights and responsibilities"

 > Natural person:
->  - [Legal dictionary](https://legaldictionary.lawin.org/natural-person/) "Human being, as distinguished from artificial persons or corporations recognized by the law."
+>  - "Human being, as distinguished from artificial persons or corporations recognized by the law."

 > Authority:
 >  - [Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/authority) "the official power to make decisions for other people"